 AWS and its partner ecosystem provide tools and services which help you develop serverless applications on AWS Lambda and other AWS services.
 These frameworks, deployment tools, SDKs, IDE plugins, and monitoring solutions help you rapidly build, test, deploy, and monitor serverless applications.
 Below is a selection of tools that you can use for your serverless application development cycle.

-The AWS Serverless Application Model (AWS SAM) is a model to define serverless applications.
-AWS SAM is natively supported by AWS CloudFormation and provides a simplified way of defining the Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by your serverless application.
+The AWS Serverless Application Model (AWS SAM) is an open-source framework that enables you to define and build serverless applications in simple and clean syntax.
+AWS SAM is natively supported by AWS CloudFormation and provides a simplified way of defining the Lambda functions, APIs, databases, and event source mappings needed by your serverless applications.
 The specification is available under Apache 2.0.
-Learn more in our documentation.

 Continuous integration and deployment